Chronic Heart Failure

 1) Symptoms: Impaired exercise tolerance, oliguria (in advanced HF).

-2) Signs: Pale and cool skin of the extremities, diaphoresis, rarely acrocyanosis (features of sympathetic stimulation); tachycardia, third heart sound (often audible in patients with systolic LV dysfunction) or fourth heart sound (more suggestive of isolated diastolic HF), an accentuated pulmonary component of the second heart sound; occasionally murmurs associated with valvular heart disease, which is a cause of HF or is secondary to ventricular dilatation; low pulse pressure, mild elevation of diastolic blood pressure; Cheyne-Stokes respiration; symptoms of abnormal cerebral perfusion, especially in the elderly.
+2) Signs: Pale and cool skin of the extremities, diaphoresis, rarely acrocyanosis (features of sympathetic stimulation); tachycardia, third heart sound (often audible in patients with systolic LV dysfunction) or fourth heart sound (more suggestive of isolated diastolic HF), an accentuated pulmonary component of the second heart sound; occasionally murmurs associated with valvular heart disease, which is a cause of HF or is secondary to ventricular dilatation; low pulse pressure, mild elevation of diastolic BP; Cheyne-Stokes respiration; symptoms of abnormal cerebral perfusion, especially in the elderly.

-4. Symptoms and signs of HF with an increased cardiac output caused by hyperdynamic circulation: High pulse pressure (reduction in diastolic blood pressure); increased precordial pulsation; pulsus altus et celer (bounding and rapid), capillary pulsation (Quincke pulse); tachycardia; abnormal features on auscultation (hyperdynamic heart sounds, sometimes a third or fourth heart sound, midsystolic ejection murmur audible along the left sternal border, sometimes midsystolic murmur over the mitral or tricuspid valve and constant venous hum, carotid bruit); warming and erythema of the skin (not present in patients with ischemia; it may be local, eg, in patients with Paget disease or arteriovenous fistulas).
+4. Symptoms and signs of HF with an increased cardiac output caused by hyperdynamic circulation: High pulse pressure (reduction in diastolic BP); increased precordial pulsation; pulsus altus et celer (bounding and rapid), capillary pulsation (Quincke pulse); tachycardia; abnormal features on auscultation (hyperdynamic heart sounds, sometimes a third or fourth heart sound, midsystolic ejection murmur audible along the left sternal border, sometimes midsystolic murmur over the mitral or tricuspid valve and constant venous hum, carotid bruit); warming and erythema of the skin (not present in patients with ischemia; it may be local, eg, in patients with Paget disease or arteriovenous fistulas).
 In patients with arteriovenous fistulas, applying pressure on a fistula causes a decrease in heart rate.

 5. Clinical features of HFpEF are similar to those of HFrEF and include exertional dyspnea and other symptoms of pulmonary congestion, while the features of peripheral hypoperfusion are usually absent.